I am on a mission to make the world a clearer place, one sensemaker at a time.

 The best way to support my work is join my email list where I write a monthly update on what I am working on or thinking about.

 I believe information architecture has the power to make the world a clearer place.

-Since 2008 I have been an active organizer and mentor within the design and technology community.
+I am an active organizer and mentor within the design and technology community.
 I wrote about my early journey towards community leadership and have been interviewed about my work on plenty of podcasts.

 Here are some of the roles I have been proud to serve in:

 - Inventor of World Information Architecture Day, a free global celebration of IA serving thousands in their local communities annually

 - President of the IA Institute from 2014–2016

 - Co-chair of the IA Summit in 2014

 - Executive Producer of the IDEA 2009 & 2010